apetkau/orthomcl-pipeline/INSTALL.md

 	$ cpanm BioPerl DBD::mysql DBI Parallel::ForkManager YAML::Tiny Set::Scalar Text::Table Exception::Class Test::Most Test::Warn Test::Exception Test::Deep

 If you wish to use a grid engine to submit jobs then [Schedule::DRMAAc](http://search.cpan.org/~tharsch/Schedule-DRMAAc-0.81/Schedule_DRMAAc.pod) must be installed and the parameter **sge** must be used for the scheduler in the config file and tests.
-This must be done manually.
+This must be done manually and requires installing a grid engine.
+A useful guide for how to install a grid engine on Ubuntu can be found at http://scidom.wordpress.com/2012/01/18/sge-on-single-pc/.

 Step 2: Other Dependencies